Richard Lucas July 2014

-0. Who is in charge of the project, and who else in in the team?
+0. Who is in charge of the project, and who else is on the team?

 1. What is the point of the event?
-Who are the target attendees and how many are you expecting?
+Who are the target participants – and how many are you expecting?

 2. Who else you have asked to speak/sponsor or attend, how did you ask them, and what did they commit to?

 3. I believe in transparency.
-Do you accept transparency in principle?
 What is your expected budget and your largest three planned expenses ?